pingidentity/terraform-provider-davinci/docs/resources/connection.md

 Optional:

 - `type` (String) Type of the property.
 This is used to cast the value to the correct type.
-Must be: string, boolean.
+Must be: string or boolean.
 Use 'string' for array